-Date tamarind chutney is a an integral part of Indian street food.
+Date tamarind chutney (famously known as khajur imli ki chutney) is an integral part of Indian street food.
+This is also called sweet chutney and can be called one of India's most favourite chutneys.
 This sweet tangy chutney is a perfect accompaniment for almost all chaats and fried snacks.
 This chutney stays fresh in the refrigerator for up to a month and can be frozen for up to 6 months.

 Make and store this unique chutney and add a delicious zing to your snack time!

 Here are some famous street food recipes that call for this delicious chutney.

 3. Combine dates and tamarind in a saucepan

 4. Boil with jaggery and spices